 A healthy state is a productive state.
 Would you be able to work to support yourself and your family if you had to struggle with a debilitating illness?
 Unfortunately, far too many Oklahomans are unable to either find or afford the care that they need to stay healthy.
 If elected, I will promote legislation ensuring that all Oklahomans have access to affordable healthcare.
 We also have to expand how we view healthcare to include the whole person, not just the body.
 In Oklahoma, providing mental health and substance abuse services has fallen tragically to the wayside, leaving many Oklahomans without the care that they need.
 Currently, Oklahoma ranks 45th in the nation on mental health spending.
 This is unacceptable.
 In addition to funding our healthcare system, we need to fund our mental health and substance abuse programs to keep Oklahomans healthy in mind and body.

-As a service member of five years wounded in the line of duty, I understood the extreme challenges faced by the members of our armed forces.
+As a service member of five years, I understand the extreme challenges faced by the members of our armed forces.
 As a veteran, I also understand the struggles that these brave men and women endure when they come home.
 For too many veterans, the war is not over when they return.
 Fighting for our safety is an honor that takes its toll on the minds and bodies of our veterans, and we have a duty to care for those who are willing to lay down their lives for us.
 As Americans, we must ensure that Oklahoma veterans are properly cared for through a well-managed and well-funded VA system.